mgthomas99/openvg/README.md

 EasyVG is capable of rendering text.

-To use custom TrueType fonts, developers should convert the font into C code use the [font2openvg](https://github.com/mgthomas99/font2openvg) library, and then load it the font using `loadfont()`.

-*There are plans to support loading a font directly from a `.ttf` file*.
+To use custom TrueType fonts, developers should convert the font into C code using the [font2openvg](https://github.com/mgthomas99/font2openvg) library, and then load the font using `loadfont()`.
+For the below example, it is assumed that you are using a source font file named `DejaVuSans.ttf` and a compiled output named `DejaVuSans.inc`.

-#### Using font2openvg

-The `font2openvg` repository contains build instructions for building the `font2openvg` source.
-Once the library is built, compile a TrueType font file.
-For the below demonstrations, it will be assumed that you are using a source font file named `DejaVuSans.ttf` and a compiled output named `DejaVuSans.inc`.

-Once a font is compiled, it can be included in your code like so:

 ```c
     #include "DejaVuSans.inc"